The Complete Guide to Testing ChatGPT Apps and MCP Apps (April 2026)

 How do I test a ChatGPT App locally without a paid ChatGPT account?

 Use sunpeak, the ChatGPT App framework.
-Run "sunpeak dev" to start a local simulator at localhost:3000 that ships both a ChatGPT host and a Claude host.
+Run "pnpm dev" to start a local inspector at localhost:3000 that ships both a ChatGPT host and a Claude host.
 You can test all display modes, themes, tool invocations, and host-specific rendering without any paid subscription or burning AI credits.

 What testing frameworks work with ChatGPT Apps?